Yuricst/HighFidelityEphemerisModel.jl/README.md

 - ephemeris interpolation, to define equations of motion compatible with `EnsembleThreads` & automatic differentiation, e.g. `ForwardDiff`

 What `HighFidelityEphemerisModel.jl` is *not*:
-- not an integrator, i.e. there are no integration schemes (e.g. Runge-Kutta algorithms, step-correction, event detection features, etc.) impemented (at least for now)
+- not an integrator, i.e. there are no integration schemes (e.g. Runge-Kutta algorithms, step-correction, event detection features, etc.) implemented (at least for now)

 We strive for minimal dependencies (listed in `Project.toml`), consisting of: `Dierckx`, `ForwardDiff`, `LinearAlgebra`, `OrdinaryDiffEq`, `SPICE`, `Symbolics`.